RaniaAguirre/Credit-Model/README.md

       - Points < 600 = 'Poor'
       - 600 <= Points < 725 = 'Standard'
       - Points > 725 = 'Good'

+The points ranges for each model were added in a Excel file too.

 Additionally, a Python implementation is included, which mirrors the principles and points seen in the MATLAB code.